Green Solar-to-propellant Water Propulsion

 Novel Approach

-It is a novel approach, never developed for in-space mobility.
-Studies exist for terrestrial applications, but the space environment introduces additional constraints and dedicated challenges that the project will try to solve.
+This project represents a novel approach, never developed for in-space mobility.
+While studies exist for terrestrial applications, the space environment introduces additional constraints and dedicated challenges that the project will aim to solve.

 The new technologies, based on innovative chemical processes, will harvest solar power to enable green propulsion.
-It is a plausible methodology because underlying technological concepts of producing, concentrating, and storing hydrogen peroxide and hydrogen using solar energy have been proven (separately) even though for different constraints and conditions of use than in-space applications.
+This methodology is plausible because the underlying technological concepts of producing, concentrating, and storing hydrogen peroxide and hydrogen using solar energy have been proven separately, even though they were developed under different constraints and conditions of use than in-space applications.

-Moreover, the combination of hydrogen peroxide and hydrogen has never been investigated in detail, and the utilization of hydrogen for solar thermal propulsion is theoretically proven to be the most promising but has never been developed as technology.
+Moreover, the combination of hydrogen peroxide and hydrogen has never been investigated in detail.
+The utilization of hydrogen for solar thermal propulsion is theoretically proven to be the most promising, but it has never been developed as technology.

 The combination of these technologies will drastically increase future spacecraft capabilities, facilitating renewable and self-sustainable in-space mobility.